AHI Reduction Explained: What Your Sleep Apnea Numbers Mean and How to Improve Them Naturally

 - ✓ Dedicated support line

-Each stent lasts approximately 15 days with proper care.
-The pharmacy network also provides local availability for immediate purchase in select locations.
+Each stent lasts approximately 15 days with proper care and daily cleaning.
+The pharmacy network also provides local availability for immediate purchase in select locations across France.

 Frequently Asked Questions About AHI and Sleep Apnea Treatment